Europe

 7. Head Off on a Wine Tour

 Even to the uninitiated, wines from regions like La Rioja are well-known to be among the best in the world.
 But did you know that the Canary Islands, and specifically Lanzarote, produces various premium wines?
 All over the island, you’ll find awesome wineries, with unique wines, whose flavours are affected by proximity to the ocean and the abundance of volcanic materials in the soil.
-On this El Grifo Winery Tour, you’ll get to explore one of the oldest wineries on the island (and in the country), producing wine since 1775.
+Not sure what to do in Lanzarote?
+Check out this El Grifo Winery Tour, to explore one of the oldest wineries on the island (and in the country), producing wine since 1775.
 Over the course of the tour, you’ll get to explore the winery’s archives and vineyard and also enjoy a tasting of various wine varieties!

 Chabocos in El Grifo Winery, with a cloudy sky in the background.